stases/math4ai_temp/docs/essentials/jacobians.md

 on your way to doing machine learning soon enough!

 {: .summary }
-In this section you have seen the Kronecker delta and a general strategy to finding multi-variate derivatives.
+In this section you have seen the Kronecker delta and a general strategy to finding multivariate derivatives.